Top 7 Fastest Private Passenger Aircraft in the World

 5. Gulfstream G650

-And here comes the challenger to the speed throne which had dethroned the Citation once already.
-It is possible that the G650 or the next version may attempt a record flight in the future, but as of today, the Gulfstream comes after the Citation.
+And here comes the challenger to the speed throne.
+The G650 had dethroned the Citation once already.
+It is possible that the G650 or the next version may attempt a record flight in the future.
+But as of today, the Gulfstream comes after the Citation.
 While at the top, the Gulfstream could do a Mach 0.925 and remained unchallenged from 2010 to 2014.
 The Citation X+ ended the reign of the G650 by doing a Mach 0.935 in 2014.

 - Aircraft: Gulfstream G650

 - Speed Record: Mach 0.925 [621 mph or 1,001 kmph]

 - Engine Type: 2 Rolls Royce Deutschland BR725 turbofan

 - Engine Power: 8,050 pound-feet (35.7 kN)